 There are four key metrics that you should review as you evaluate solar panel quality: efficiency, performance, warranties, and price.
 EnergySage has developed Solaria panel reviews for each metric to help make your solar decision easier.

 Based on EnergySage’s analysis, Solaria’s PowerXT solar panels are a good investment for homeowners and businesses seeking high-quality panels for their solar installation.
-They’ve earned EnergySage’s “Premium” rating, a distinction given to less than ten percent of solar panels currently available on the market.
-Their North American manufacturing presence also makes them a good option for solar shoppers who want to support American businesses.
+Their North American manufacturing presence makes them a good option for solar shoppers who want to support American businesses.

 The term “solar panel efficiency” refers to how well a solar panel captures sunlight and converts it into useful electricity.
 In the same conditions, a high-efficiency solar panel will produce more electricity than a lower-efficiency panel of the same size.
 For this reason, a higher efficiency rating is generally preferable.

 The efficiency of your Solaria panels will vary depending on the specific model that you choose for your system.
-Panels in Solaria’s product line have an efficiency rating of 18.7% to 19.3%, which places them in EnergySage’s “Premium” category for solar panel efficiency.
-Only five percent of solar panels meet the criteria for a Premium rating.
+Panels in Solaria’s product line have an efficiency rating of 19.4% to 20.5%.

 Performance (Temperature Coefficient)